manomano500/vue-dashboard/README.md

 - **Vue Router Integration:** Seamless navigation between different pages of the dashboard.
 - **Tailwind CSS:** Utilizes Tailwind CSS for efficient styling and design consistency.

-## Live Demo

-You can view the live demo of the project [here](https://github.com/manomano500/vue-dashboard).

 ## Prerequisites

 - Node.js (version 12 or later)